-The Social Worker works under the direction of the Director of Housing Assistance Programs to provide housing and supportive service coordination and counseling to the participants of the CHSP housing programs in concert with UPMC Health Plan staff.
+The Social Worker works under the direction of the Director of Housing and Supportive services to coordinate and counsel participants of the CHSP housing programs in concert with UPMC Health Plan staff.
 The goal of the CHSP programs are to assist participants in stabilizing their housing, health conditions and support systems by working in collaboration with UPMC Health Plan staff to decrease un-planned care utilization and increase housing stability.
-The Social Worker works independently and collaboratively with the UPMC team towards these goals, however, they are expected to consult with the program director as needed.
-Other duties include: community building, daily progress documentation, continued maintenance and improvement of the program, attendance and participation at staff meetings, assistance to the larger housing assistance programs of CHS, and performance of other administrative, financial, and programmatic duties pursuant to program guidelines and regulations.

 CHS uses the Housing First and Harm Reduction service delivery models, assisting clients with housing as the immediate need without prerequisites to abstain from any harmful behavior prior to being housed or receiving assistance.
 We help clients identify their own goals and support them to discover safer alternatives.